US vs UK vs Canada

 When it comes to choosing a country to study abroad in, most students’ choices can be boiled down to three main countries: the United States, the UK, and Canada.
 These three countries consistently rank as the top locations international students choose to study in, and for good reason.
 They are home to a number of top universities in the world and offer an enormous range of choices; from small liberal arts colleges to the hallowed halls of the Ivy Leagues.
 So how do you go about choosing a country that is right for you?
+SchoolApply will help you in selecting the ideal location that offers the right program based on the cost you can budget for studying in either US or UK or Canada.
 You need to look at different costs, based on the following criteria.

 Note that the following amounts are in US dollars and represent the average cost per year.